What is Kambo?

 - People with asthma should bring their inhaler with them (as a precautionary measure).

-- Bring a pen and a notebook, if you wish.
+- Bring a pen and notebook, and a crystal, stone or special item to charge on the ceremonial altar / mesa, if you wish.

 Make a booking